JuliusGlob/SwiftUI-Recipes/readme.md

 ## Sections:

-Lists: Diferent approaches on using lists, diferent applicacionts and appearencce modifiers Grids&Stacks: Different uses on Grids and Stacks to adjust views to diferent devices
+Lists: Diferent approaches on using lists, diferent applicacionts and appearencce modifiers

+Grids&Stacks: Different uses on Grids and Stacks to adjust views to diferent devices

+Gestures: Diferent implementations on how to handle images to add diferent features